benjaminy/ManyHands/Documentation/2018/diary.md

 bwc.
 Can't have async constructor for object.
 Can get around this by constructing object using a simple empy object literal u = {} and filling fields and respective values from there.

+bwc.
+When you are trying to verify the signed prekey, be doubly sure to verify using the identity dsa key, even though this link isn't directly refferenced in the documentation.

 ------
 2018-6-5